tfiers/unitlib/ReadMe.md

 [![autotest status](https://github.com/tfiers/yunit/workflows/autotest/badge.svg)](https://github.com/tfiers/yunit/actions)

-(This only pertains to development code – the package versions on PyPI of course pass all tests on release).
+(This only pertains to development code.
+The `yunit` versions on PyPI pass all tests on release, of course).